 c.
 It is essential that all requested information be furnished.
 The omission of answers or incomplete answers or the failure to furnish the necessary or requested information may delay settlement of the claim.
 NOTE: VA has no authority to seek the appointment of a fiduciary (trustee or trusteeship) for SGLI purposes.
 It is important to remember that any settlement of claims is strictly a matter between the person filing the claim and the OSGLI.

 a.
-When an insured member dies, the uniformed service will examine the member's personnel file to learn if a beneficiary for SGLI has been designated by the insured.
+When an insured member dies, the uniformed service will access SOES to identify the beneficiary designated by the insured.
 If no designation was made, the uniformed service representative should carefully review the file to learn the next of kin or survivor as shown in the official record and determine if such person would qualify as the eligible beneficiary according to the order of precedence.

 b.
 If the insured has not designated a beneficiary and the person(s) listed in the official records is for some obvious reason not eligible, or there is some doubt concerning that person's eligibility as beneficiary or next of kin, the uniformed service should: